How to deploy lifecycle stages in HubSpot: A five-step project framework

 klipfolio image

-A lifecycle program in HubSpot (or any other marketing automation platform) is the foundation of a best-in-class marketing operations discipline.
-By investing in setting up lifecycle stages, you can set yourself up for better reporting, a more efficient sales and marketing process, and create the basis for future optimizations.
+A lifecycle program in HubSpot is the foundation of a best-in-class marketing operations discipline.
+By investing in lifecycle stages, you unlock better reporting, more efficient sales and marketing processes, and a roadmap for future optimizations.

 What is a lifecycle program?

-A lifecycle program is a set of marketing operations workflows or rules that govern how a contact progresses from first touch to becoming a paying customer.
-In HubSpot, this can be accomplished by setting up logic to manage default lifecycle stage properties.
-Lifecycle programs are also the backbone of other platforms, such as Marketo (where it is tied to a powerful analytics tool called Revenue Cycle Modeler).
+A lifecycle program is a set of marketing operations workflows or rules that govern how a contact progresses from first touch to paying customer.
+In HubSpot, this means setting up logic to manage lifecycle stage properties.
+These programs are the backbone of modern marketing automation—they're foundational, like learning HTML as a front-end developer.

-While much has been written about what a lifecycle is and how it works, less has been written about how to deploy one in your HubSpot instance.
-In this post, I'm going to provide an overview of deploying lifecycle stages through the lens of a project manager.
+While plenty has been written about what a lifecycle is, less has been written about how to deploy one in your HubSpot instance.
+This post walks you through deploying lifecycle stages from a project management lens.

 • Subscriber